teletrace/teletrace/CONTRIBUTING.md

 Before requesting a feature, please make sure that the requested feature is not [already requested](https://github.com/epsagon/oss-tracing/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement), or is not already on our [roadmap](https://github.com/orgs/epsagon/projects/3).

-Request a feature by issueing a [feature request](https://github.com/epsagon/oss-tracing/issues/new?assignees=&labels=&template=feature_request.md&title=), when requesting a feature try to:
+Request a feature by issuing a [feature request](https://github.com/epsagon/oss-tracing/issues/new?assignees=&labels=&template=feature_request.md&title=), when requesting a feature try to:

 - Outline the issues you are trying to solve
-- Provide a detailed description of the solution you whould like to see implemented
+- Provide a detailed description of the solution you would like to see implemented
 - Some alternatives if applicable
 - Any additional context that would help the maintainers prioritize the request